marcusfreitas/gallery_firebase_storage_test/README.md

 This is a Gallery App built using Kotlin and some Firebase services.
-I used TDD and MVP to organized the tests and the code structure.
+I used TDD and MVP to organize the tests and the code structure.